preetamMahapatra/tcp-based-chatroom-socket/README.md

 # To run this application on your local system
 * Get your system local IP and choose one port(5555)
+* if windows use
+  ipconfig
+* if linux use
+  ifconfig

 # To run Server side script: